joelverhagen/CsQuery.FormFields/README.md

 be merged into the mainline.
 In the meantime, there is a dependency on [my fork](https://github.com/joelverhagen/CsQuery).
 This is accomplished with a submodule.

-Eventually, I would like my dependency on CsQuery to be via NuGet.
+Eventually, I would like my dependency on CsQuery to be via NuGet or even merge these extensions into CsQuery.

 ## Missing Features ##